ysndr/MSc-Thesis/chapter/methodology.md

 `Linearizer::complete`
   ~ implements the post-processing necessary to turn a final `Building` linearization into a `Completed` one.
-  ~ Note that the post-processing might depend on additional data
+  ~ Note that the post-processing might depend on additional data.

 `Linearizer::scope`
   ~ returns a new `Linearizer` to be used for a sub-scope of the current one.